 - Management of acute pain in the chronic pain patient

 Fellows are required to participate in scholarly activities, which may include clinical research projects, presentations at national meetings, Grand Rounds presentations, or teaching initiatives with the residents and medical students.
 Individual projects must be approved by the Fellowship Director and the departmental leadership.
+At a minimum, 10% of a fellow's scheduled time will be earmarked and protected for academic pursuits.

 Medical Student Teaching